jduffy3/jduffy3.github.io/_posts/2022-06-02-the-strategy-pattern.markdown

 The output now shows...

 ```
-Keanu: Hi Scrooge.
+Hi Scrooge my name is Keanu.
 Nice to meet you.
-Scrooge: What do you want?
+I'm Scrooge.
+What do you want?
 ...
-Keanu: What do you want?
+I'm Keanu.
+What do you want?
-Scrooge: Hi Keanu.
+Hi Keanu my name is Scrooge.
 Nice to meet you.
 ```

 ## Conclusion